pytorch/executorch/README.md

 git push --set-upstream origin update-symlink-<NEW_VERSION> # push the new branch.
 ```
 Go to the GitHub UI and create a PR with your changes against the `gh-pages` branch.
+Here is the [sample PR](https://github.com/pytorch/executorch/pull/3395).
+Merge a PR
+like that on the day of the release when all binaries are built and published.

 ### Updating the stable version in dropdown